-Enok remembers being jeered, mocked, chased by packs of children and having people recoil in disgust at his cleft lip.
+Enok remembers being jeered, mocked, chased by packs of children and having people recoil at the sight of his cleft lip.

 “If they were not here to convince me, I wouldn’t be able to temper going into a bar and sitting with other people and sharing a cup,” Enok said.
 “But now I can enter into any place and people even come to share the cup with me.”

-“Before (the surgery), everyone was scared of me.
-I couldn’t stand and talk to a girl, but now I can easily find a girl on the roadside and stand for a while and talk to her,” Enok explained as he grinned.
-“Even young kids would get frightened when they saw me, but nowadays I am a normal person in the community.
+“Even young kids would get frightened when they saw me,” Enok said.
+“But nowadays, I'm a normal person in the community.
 I meet people and they talk to me like they would someone who has been there the whole time.”

-“Whenever I was going somewhere with Enok, young kids would run away because they thought he would bite them,” she said.
+“Whenever I was going somewhere with Enok, young kids would run away because they thought he would bite them,” Enok's mom said.
 “I kept hoping and praying that God would help him.
 When it happened, I praised God for it because it was an answer to my dreams.
-It was done perfectly and he is really new as he says.”
+It was done perfectly, and he is really new as he says.”

 Since receiving surgery, Enok has enjoyed a more fulfilling experience working at the bakery as well.

-“I have regained respect from my community, including my boss and colleagues, because before I was less considered and working in a way isolated from the rest,” Enok explained.
+“I have regained respect from my community, including my boss and colleagues, because before, I was less considered and working in a way isolated from the rest,” Enok said.